ber0i/e-SparX/README.md

 ```

 If changes were made, we recommend using the flag `--build` to rebuild the images before starting the containers.
 If one wants to use the console after starting the containers, one should use the flag  `-d`.

+Currently, the frontend is not integrated in the docker compose.
+Must be started manually.
+See the README file in the frontend folder on how to do this.